triplefivedrew/triplefivedrew.github.io/_posts/2014-10-04-the-something-else.markdown

 date:   2014-10-04 08:45:10
 categories: jekyll update
 ---
-A few brands like <a href="http://www.rapha.cc/">Rapha</a> and <a href="http://dolan-bikes.com/">Dolan</a> have pushed hard and decided to sell direct to the customer... and it's a very hard push.
-Rapha burn millions of calories every month permeating a brand which puffs it's chest out to the cool-degree.
-They don't talk to the customer directly, because with no channel they can't, and instead rely on being head and shoulders above the rest from far away.
-Dolan on the other hand present their channel savings back to the customer in the form of pricing.
-Their frames are some of the cheapest on the market and pay the price in correlative-prestige as a result.

 Distance in business can be measured on a number of axis other than physical mileage.
 Language, service, payment and positioning also weigh in on the argument.
 Online tech has reduced these distances enough to make direct sales a credible option.
 Why pay a middle man retailer to represent, sell and support my products to the customer when I can do it better myself?

 Sounds great.
 Except when actual geographical distance gets in the way.
 Which it <a href="/index.php/shipping-from-china/">does for us</a>.